yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/window_functions/function-syntax-semantics/_index.md

 title: YSQL window functions signature and purpose
 linkTitle: Per function signature and purpose
 headerTitle: Signature and purpose of each window function
-description: This section summarizes the signature and purpose of each of YSQL's window functions and links to their individual accounts.
+description: This section summarizes the signature and purpose of each of the YSQL window functions and links to their individual accounts.
 image: /images/section_icons/api/ysql.png
 menu:
   latest: